Are you getting frustrated with the odor coming out of your fridge every time it opens?

 2. Mix 5 tablespoons of baking soda with 2 cups of water.

-3. Dip a cloth or soft sponge in the baking soda solution.
+3. Dip a cloth or soft sponge into the baking soda solution.

 4. Use it to scrub the inside of your fridge.
 Focus on the stubborn stains.